unexpectedpanda/retool/docs/retool-1g1r.md

 Finally, it can treat languages as both a filter _and_ something that should have higher priority than regions, although you can absolutely prioritize regions if you desire.

-Want to know more?
-Find out how [Retool works](../how-retool-works).